A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

-As a corollary, in the case when $G=1$, we prove that pro\'etale cohomologies of qcqs rigid varieties $X$ endowed with actions of $p$-adic Lie groups $H$ tent to be locally analytic:
+Taking $G$ trivial, it follows that pro\'etale cohomology groups of qcqs smooth rigid varieties $X$ endowed with continuous actions of $p$-adic Lie groups $H$ are locally analytic:

-\begin{Coro}[\cref{CohoEquivRigidSpaces}] Let $X$ be a qcqs smooth rigid space endowed with the action of a $p$-adic Lie group $H$.
-Then for $I\subset (0,\infty)$ a compact interval with rational ends the solid $H$-representation $R\Gamma_v(X, \bb{B}_I)$ is $H$-locally analytic. \end{Coro}
+\begin{Coro}[\cref{CohoEquivRigidSpaces}] Let $X$ be a qcqs smooth rigid space over $K$, endowed with a continuous action of a $p$-adic Lie group $H$.
+Then for $I\subset (0,\infty)$ a compact interval with rational ends the solid $H$-representation $R\Gamma_v(X, \bb{B}_I)$ is $H$-locally analytic.
+Moreover, the solid $H$-representation $R\Gamma_{\rm et}(X, \qp)$ is locally analytic. \end{Coro}

-\begin{Rem} \cref{CoroIntro2} implies that the cohomology groups of period sheaves on $X$ admit an action of the Lie algebra of $H$ obtained by derivations, we found this fact surprising since there is no finiteness or Hausdorff assumptions in the cohomology groups.
-This also suggests that there is a deeper structure in the period sheaves of rigid spaces that witness the locally analytic properties of their cohomologies.
-In a work in progress of Johannes Ansch\"utz, Arthur-C\'esar le Bras, Peter Scholze and the second author we expect to give a conceptual explanation of these facts via the analytic prismatization. \end{Rem}
+\begin{Rem} In particular, the cohomology groups of period sheaves on $X$ admit an action of the Lie algebra of $H$ obtained by derivations.
+We found this fact surprising since there is no finiteness or Hausdorff assumptions in the cohomology groups (for instance, it is not known, even when $X$ is affinoid, whether the \'etale cohomology groups $H^i(X, \qp)$ are Banach spaces).
+This also suggests that there is a deeper structure in the period sheaves of rigid spaces that witnesses the locally analytic properties of their cohomologies.
+In a work in progress of Johannes Ansch\"utz, Arthur-C\'esar le Bras, Peter Scholze and the second author we give a conceptual explanation of these facts via the analytic prismatization. \end{Rem}